-Q: Ten of us have been invited to a charity golf day by a charity who is not a dunnhumby charity partner.
+Q: A number of us have been invited to a charity golf day by a charity who is not a dunnhumby charity partner.
 We are donating money to the charity to take part.
 Is this permitted?

-A: Yes, however you will need approval from the Executive team as the money is being donated to a charity that is not a dunnhumby charity partner.
+Yes, however you will need approval from Business Integrity as the money is being donated to a charity that is not a dunnhumby charity partner.
 You should ensure that relevant due diligence checks are completed.
 You must also report this donation to your local Helping Hands committee as they maintain a log of charitable donations.

 Q: A supplier has invited me to a charity awards dinner.
 Can I accept?

-A: This situation is covered by our Global Gifts and Entertainment policy.
-You will need to find out the total value of the entertainment, get manager approval if the value is more than £100 (or local threshold) and log it on the Gift register.
+This situation is covered by our Global Gifts and Entertainment policy.
+You will need to find out the total value of the entertainment, get line manager approval if the value is more than £100 (or local threshold) and request Business Integrity approval via the GEMA Tool.